 Where to Buy Dried Lavender

-As I mentioned in my post on How to Harvest and Dry Lavender, it’s so useful and fun to grow your own lavender to dry in your backyard or patio!
-That way, you can ensure its quality and have a supply ready for use from just a few plants.
-I have more than 22 lavender plants in my yard and can honestly say that I can only harvest the equivalent of 3 to 4 plants a year because they produce so many stems and flowers!
+As I mentioned in my post on How to Harvest and Dry Lavender, it’s so fun and useful to grow your own lavender in your backyard or patio!
+That way, you can dry your own lavender and ensure its quality.
+You can have a ready supply to use from just a few plants.
+I have more than 22 lavender plants in my yard and can honestly say that I can only harvest the equivalent of 3 to 4 plants a year because they produce so many flowers each year!

 Step 1 – Cut a Template